resyfer/resyfer/README.md

 ## Stuff-I-Know Tier List

 Ever seen a tier-list on a Github profile?
-Welcome here's one on my skill level:
+Well, here's one on my skill level:
 <br>

 <div align="center" width=100%>